thepoly/docs/Style Guide.md

 Capitalize ethnic groups when they are associated with a specific place, e.g. *Greeks*, *Turks*, *Chinese*, or *Native American*.
 When referencing race, use "Black," "Black people," "white," or "white people".
 Avoid using "brown/Brown" or as a race, instead further specify ethnicity.

 #### EMPAC
 The full name of this building is the *Curtis R. Priem Experimental Media and Performing Arts Center*.
 Use *Experimental Media and Performing Arts Center* on first reference, EMPAC subsequently.
-EMPAC is acceptable on first reference if the full form would create an unwieldy sentence, as long as the long form is used on the very next reference.
+EMPAC is acceptable on first reference if the full form would create an unwieldy sentence.

 Use *EMPAC* on first reference only when referring to the body/organization, not the building.